‘Little People, Big World’s’ Audrey Roloff Shows Off Toned Tummy Months After Baby

 Ember got a sandy bum and salty toes for the first time!
 She loved it! especially the taste of sand… (swipe right)????We are cherishing this much needed sunshine and time as a family away from the tyranny of the urgent.
 We have such a tender spot in our hearts for this island in the middle of the pacific????
 Have any of you ever been to Maui?!
 What are your favorite beaches, waterfalls, or things to do! ????????#journeyofjerandauj #beating50percent

-Fans may get to see more of Audrey Roloff and her toned tummy.
+Fans may get to see more of Audrey Roloff soon.
 The Little People, Big World star has been sharing plenty of pictures from the family’s vacation to Maui, and they may have some new adventures planned thanks to all the suggestions from her fans.